Illustrated banner with a wounded heart, rainbow tongue, and brain — Pink Punk Psychology

 · Own your edge · ❤ · Own your edge · ❤

-Your nervous system doesn't do categories.
+Your nervous system works in gradients, not categories.

 One method.
 Three ways in.